How to Accurately Classify a Log in your SaaS application?

 - Developer Log—Yep.
 Since you should log (almost) everything as a developer log, this would definitely go as a developer log.
 Severity would usually be “Info”.

 - Business Event— Nope.
-Unless your core product centers around permissions and roles then usually this would not be classified as a business event.
+Unless your core product centers around permissions and roles, this would not be classified as a business event.

 - Audit Log — Yep.
 This would usually be an administrative action, so you should log it as an audit log.